muldjord/occurity/jobs/README.md

 Note! `sudo apt-get update` will automatically be run before removing any packages.

-### cpfile:sourcefile;destinationfile
-Copies a file from `sourcefile` to `destinationfile`.
-If `destinationfile` is left out it will copy the file using the filename from `sourcefile`.
-Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the file path starts with a `/`.

-* Example 1: `cpfile:Occurity` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file of the same name located at the path defined by `dstpath`.
-* Example 2: `cpfile:Occurity;OtherName` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file called `OtherName` located at the path defined by `dstpath`.
-* Example 3: `cpfile:/tmp/somefilename;/home/pi/someotherfilename` <-- This copies the source file `/tmp/somefilename` to the destination file `/home/pi/someotherfilename` ignoring the previously defined `srcpath` and `dstpath`.
-* Example 4: `cpfile:somefilename;/home/pi/someotherfilename` <-- This copies the source file `somefilename` to the destination file `/home/pi/someotherfilename`.
-The source file is relative to the path defined by `srcpath` while `dstpath` is ignored.

-### cppath:sourcepath;destinationpath
-Copies a path, including subdirectories, from `sourcepath` to `destinationpath`.
-If `destinationpath` is left out it will copy the path using the path name from `sourcepath`.
-Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the path name starts with a `/`.

-* Example 1: `cppath:optotypes` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path of the same name located at the path defined by `dstpath`.
-* Example 2: `cppath:optotypes;mypath` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path called `mypath` located at the path defined by `dstpath`.
-* Example 3: `cppath:/tmp/somepath;/home/pi/someotherpath` <-- This copies the source path `/tmp/somepath` to the destination path `/home/pi/someotherpath` ignoring the previously defined `srcpath` and `dstpath`.
-* Example 4: `cppath:somepath;/home/pi/someotherpath` <-- This copies the source path `somepath` to the destination path `/home/pi/someotherpath`.
-The source path is relative to the path defined by `srcpath` while `dstpath` is ignored.

-### version:x.x.x
-This command is optional.
-If set, the `x.x.x` will be shown before the title when displaying the update entry in the Occurity updater dialog.
-The format of the version is undefined.
-A `x.x.x` format is suggested, but it can just as well be `May 2022`.

-* Example 1: `version:1.2.0`
-* Example 2: `version:May 2022 version`

 ### reboot:force|ask
 Reboots the computer. `force` will restart without asking the user. `ask` will allow the user to cancel the reboot through a dialog.